Countertop: Engineered quartz surfacing

-Engineered stone quartz surfacing is made from approximately 95% natural quartz and 5% polymer resins (by weight).
+Engineered stone quartz surfacing is made from a mixture of ground quartz and resins.
 Testing has shown that they retain much of the toughness of quartz but display increased ductility due to the resin, improving impact resistance.
+Tests also have shown that this countertop surface is the most resistant to discoloration from foods and household products among common household surfaces, the second most stain resistant being granite.
 Countertops are custom made and more scratch resistant as well as less porous than natural quartz surfaces, and don't need to be sealed like other stone surfaces.
 Due to the presence of the resins, quartz counters are less prone to staining.
 Thicknesses may be 6mm, 1.2 cm (1/2 inch), 2 cm (3/4 inch), 3 cm (1¼ inch) or 4 cm (1½ inch).